Xciles/Assignment2/README.md

 * Skill (opt)

 Relationships between the entities are as follows (*all are One-to-Many relationships*):
-* A Company can have mutliple Cars
+* A Company can have multiple Cars
 * A Car can have a User
 * A Car can have a Company
-* A User can have mutliple Cars
+* A User can have multiple Cars
 * A User can have multiple Projects
 * A Project can have multiple Skills